 - Your baby may be in hospital and you cannot be there for every feed.

 - You may need to go to hospital and you may not be able to take your baby with you.

-- You might be using a breast pump to increase your milk supply, relactate or induce lactation.
+- You may be using a breast pump to increase your milk supply, relactate or induce lactation.

-As well as reading the information here, you can contact a Australian Breastfeeding Association breastfeeding counsellor on the Breastfeeding Helpline on 1800 686 268.
+As well as reading the information here, you can contact an Australian Breastfeeding Association breastfeeding counsellor on the Breastfeeding Helpline on 1800 686 268.